elifsenaozefe/song_popularity_prediction/README.md

 If I was working in Spotify's marketing departmant, I would like to know that which songs deserves more marketing spending.
 Thus, answer of this question can be the base of budget allocation problem and can be helpful about showing the spending distributions.

 #### Question
-Can the popularity of the song predicted by using its features such as genre, acousticness, danceability, tempo etc.
+Can the popularity of the song predicted by using its features such as genre, acousticness, danceability, tempo etc.?

 #### Data Source
 Downloaded data from https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db on 2022, 26th October